niroshanS/SocialRecoveryWallet/README.md

 # 🚧👷🏽‍♀️Under construction👷🏽‍♀️🚧

 # A Mobile Social Recovery Wallet
 An attempt at a social recovery wallet.
-This is still very much a WIP
+This is still very much a WIP and I really don't know what I'm doing right now.

 ## How to run
 Follow these instructions to ensure your dev environment is setup properly: https://reactnative.dev/docs/environment-setup